 This means that Netflix could tell that we were using a VPN and blocked us from using their service.
 We have heard reports from others who were able to occasionally connect to Netflix using this VPN.
 But you have to ask yourself, if your sole reason for purchasing a VPN is to use a streaming service, would you be happy if you could only connect from time to time?

 Hotspot Shield offers their clients multiple pricing options.
 You can pay for the service month by month and it will cost you $12.99.
 Or you could pay for three years upfront and the monthly cost goes down to $3.49 per month.
-This means that if you choose the month-to-month service, you’re going to be paying more than what you would pay for some of the best VPNs out there, like ExpressVPN and NordVPN.

 One of the things we did appreciate about Hotspot Shield’s pricing plan is that the only thing that changes with the different subscriptions is the length of time you can use the service.
 All paying customers, regardless of how long they subscribe, have access to all of Hotspot Shield’s features.
 You can see a better idea of their pricing.